-Use a high-pressure hose of at least $\frac{1}{2}$ " diameter.
+Use a high-pressure hose of at least 1⁄2" diameter.
 It should be one that is tasteless, odorless and non-toxic designed for RV use.
 The city water inlet is a standard garden hose thread.
 We suggest you carry two lengths of hose.
 This way you have the ability to reach hookups further away than normal, plus you have a spare hose should one fail or become damaged unexpectedly.
-Check that the water heater bypass is in the normal flow position by closing valve B and opening valves A and C. See winterizing section for diagram.